Intellectual Property

 At Foot Anstey, we work with you to consider your present and future commercial goals and ensure our patent advice is strategic and suitable for your short and long term intentions with your invention.

-The team work regularly with reputable patent attorneys and partner law firms all around the world, meaning our advice is specifically tailored to your target market.
+The patent law firm team work regularly with reputable patent attorneys and partner law firms all around the world, meaning our advice is specifically tailored to your target market.
 Through our network, we can reach out quickly to resolve an issue and secure expert advice.

-Our specialist trade mark lawyers are located across the UK in our many offices including in Bristol, Exeter, London, Plymouth, Manchester and Southampton.
+Our specialist patent lawyers are located across the UK in our many offices including in Bristol, Exeter, London, Plymouth, Manchester and Southampton.

 Key contacts